-The UCRDC was established in 1986.
-It evolved from a committee formed by a group of Ukrainian Canadians in Toronto who were organizing a commemoration of the 50th anniversary of the Holodomor in Ukraine—the famine genocide perpetrated by the Soviet regime in 1932–1933 that claimed an estimated seven million Ukrainian lives.
+The UCRDC was established in 1982, initially under the name of Ukrainian Famine Research Committee.
+The Committee was formed by a group of Ukrainian Canadians in Toronto to commemorate the 50th anniversary of the Holodomor - the famine genocide perpetrated by the Soviet regime in 1932–1933 that claimed an estimated seven million Ukrainian lives.

 Its scope, while continuing to encompass work on the Holodomor, was broadened to include research on other historical events relating to Ukrainians in Canada, Ukraine and other parts of the Ukrainian diaspora.

-UCRDC also developed an Archive of oral history and other documentation, which could be used by researchers.
+UCRDC also developed an Archive of oral history and other documentation, which could be used by educators, scholar and researchers.

-The work undertaken by UCRDC has received recognition and accolades from individuals, academic organizations and governments in Canada, Argentina, Australia, Brazil, Ukraine, the United States, and other countries.
+The work undertaken by UCRDC has received recognition and accolades from individuals, academic organizations and government institutions in Canada, Argentina, Australia, Brazil, Ukraine, the United States, and other countries.

 The UCRDC is funded through the sale of its films and publications, community organizational sponsorship and donations as well as individual donations and memorial gifts.
 An fundraising campaign is organized annually but it has brought in diminishing funds.